From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

-Here we’re talking about packing and unpacking, hauling and delivery, connecting and disconnecting electronics and appliances, as well as disassembling and assembling home gyms, entertainment centers and Ikea furniture.
+This includes packing and unpacking, hauling and delivery, connecting and disconnecting electronics and appliances, and even disassembling and assembling home gyms, entertainment centers, and Ikea furniture.

-On the flip side, their services don’t always work well on long-distance moves, so they may only be an option if you or your child is attending an in-state school.
+On the flip side, their services don’t always work well on long-distance moves, so they may only be an option if you’re attending an in-state school.

 - An easy to navigate website